Updated: Feb 3

 observe the patterns of your life and make notes.
 This is simply known as self-reflection and helps to see your circumstances in light of what you know of God and his love for you.

-talk to a solid Christian friend whom you trust.
+talk to a Christian friend whom you trust.
 Once again, Christian community is important for encouragement- and redirection.
-We can get God’s perspective from other Christians too.
+We can receive God’s perspective from other Christians too.

 For more ideas for spiritual disciplines that help us to know God, I highly recommend Soul Tending, Life Forming Practices for Older Youth and Young Adults by Anne Broyles, et al. (2)